 Mary is a former chair of the Environmental and Natural Resources Law Section of the State Bar of Texas.
 Mary’s community involvement focuses on early childhood charities and education at the youngest levels, as shown by her involvement in Any Baby Can of Austin where she has previously served as the Chair of the Board of Directors.

 Recent Speeches and Presentations

-- “Identifying and Indemnifying Against Environmental Risk,” Jeff Civins and Mary Mendoza, The University of Texas School of Law, 49th Annual William W. Gibson, Jr. Mortgage Lending Institute, Austin, Texas, September 17, 2015.
+- “Identifying and Indemnifying Against Environmental Risk,” Jeff Civins and Mary Mendoza, The University of Texas School of Law, 49th Annual William W. Gibson, Jr. Mortgage Lending Institute, Austin, Texas, September 17 and November 6, 2015.